B9ph0met/tiktok-re/README.md

 This repository contains:

+- **tiktok-search** - Working implementation of TikTok's user search API with X-Bogus and X-Gnarly signatures
 - **Babel deobfuscation scripts** for making `webmssdk.js` readable
 - **Go scripts** for testing HTTP requests and analyzing responses
 - **Console hooks** for runtime analysis in the browser